test-runner-js/test-runner/README.md

 ### Test file basics

-A test file is a module which exports a [test object model](https://github.com/test-runner-js/test-object-model) instance.
-Once written, a test file can be run in Node.js using [test-runner](https://github.com/test-runner-js/test-runner) or [esm-runner](https://github.com/test-runner-js/esm-runner) or in the browser (Chromium) using [web-runner](https://github.com/test-runner-js/web-runner).
+A test file is a module (either CommonJS or ECMAScript) which must export a [test object model](https://github.com/test-runner-js/test-object-model) instance.
+This test file can be run natively (no build or transpilation step required) in Node.js, the browser (in headless Chromium) or both (isomorphic).
 Add tests to the model by invoking [`tom.test`](https://github.com/test-runner-js/test-object-model/blob/master/docs/API.md#module_test-object-model--Tom+test) with a name and test function.

-Trivial test file example.
-If the test function throws or returns a rejected promise it is considered a fail.
+Trivial example.
+If a test function throws or returns a rejected promise it is considered a fail.

 ```js
 const { Tom } = require('test-runner')